What are sinuses?

 Tips for prevention of sinusitis

-- Risk of upper respiratory infections must be minimized.
-This can be done by minimizing close contact with people who have colds and washing hands frequently with soap and water.
+- Minimize the risk of upper respiratory infections, which can be done by limiting close contact with people who have colds and washing hands frequently with soap and water.

-- Quitting with smoking.
+- Quit smoking.
 Tobacco smoke can cause irritation and inflammation of the lining of the sinuses and nose.
 Inflammation can result in blocked nasal passages.

-- Avoiding polluted air.
+- Avoid polluted air.
 Contaminants in the air can irritate and inflame your lungs and nasal passages.